This function crops data by datetime

 start

-optional; POSIXct datetime in UTC; single value or vector; start datetime is included (default NULL)
+optional; POSIXct datetime in UTC value; start datetime is included (default NULL)

 end

-optional, POSIXct datetime in UTC; single value or vector (default NULL)
+optional; POSIXct datetime in UTC value (default NULL)

 localities